UrbanCompass/bazel/site/docs/skylark/bzl-style.md

   one underscore.
 Bazel enforces that private values cannot be used from other files.

-* As in BUILD files, there is no strict line length limit as labels can be long.
+* As in UCBUILD files, there is no strict line length limit as labels can be long.
   When possible, try to use at most 79 characters per line.

 * In keyword arguments, spaces around the equal sign are optional.
-In general, we follow the BUILD file convention when calling macros and native rules, and the Python convention for other functions, e.g.
+In general, we follow the UCBUILD file convention when calling macros and native rules, and the Python convention for other functions, e.g.

 ```python